-When creating a pan sauce, add alcohol to the hot pan after you've sautéed your aromatics and before you add other liquid ingredients, a process called deglazing.
+When creating a pan sauce, add alcohol to the hot pan after you've sautéed your aromatics (onions, celery, carrots, peppers, garlic) and before you add other liquid ingredients, a process called deglazing.
 After you've added the alcohol, scrape any browned bits from the bottom of the pan with a wooden spoon or spatula so you can incorporate more flavor into the food.
-Add other liquid ingredients 30 seconds to a minute after adding the alcohol.
+Add other liquid ingredients 3 to 4 minutes after adding the booze.

 Braises and Soups

-In braises, simmered sauces, and soups, it's best to add alcohol after you've sautéed meats and aromatics but before you add other liquid ingredients.
+In braises, simmered sauces, and soups, it's best to add alcohol after you've sautéed meats and aromatics before adding other liquid ingredients.
 This allows you to deglaze the pan and remove alcohol's harshest flavor components.
-Add remaining liquid ingredients after about 30 seconds.
+Add the remaining liquid ingredients after about four minutes.

-In gravies, add alcohol after you've made the roux, which is stirring in flour and cooking it with the fat.
-Stir to completely incorporate and then add other liquid ingredients.
+In gravies, add alcohol after you've made the roux (stirred in flour and cooked it with fat).
+Add the booze and cook, stirring, for three minutes, and then add other liquids like stock.

-Baking is a very specific chemical process.
-Therefore, it is best to following baking recipes exactly, adding alcohol as outlined.
+Baking is a very specific chemical process, so follow baking recipes exactly, adding alcohol as outlined in your recipe.

-When you flambé, you must be very cautious.
-While the alcohol, which burns with a blue flame, should burn off after just a few seconds, it's best to take some basic safety precautions.
+Be careful when you flambée.
+It's not the time to wear your favorite bell-sleeved top or fluttery dress or have your hair long, loose, and loaded with hairspray.
+While the alcohol, which burns with a blue flame, should burn out after just a few seconds, it's best to take some basic safety precautions.

 - Always have a pot lid nearby in case you need to extinguish flames.

-- Remove the pan from the heat source before you add alcohol.
+- Remove the pan from the heat source before you add the booze.

-- Keep hair tied back and secure any loose clothing.
+- Keep your hair tied back and secure any loose clothing.